SeongGino/RetroGame350-AppRepo/README.md

 All apps can be placed inside and ran from either the internal SD card in `/media/data/apps/`, or in the external card in `/media/sdcard/apps/`.

+`/media/data/local/share/` when navigating from FTP, and `/usr/local/share/` when navigating from DinguxCommander on the device are the same target directory.
+Keep this in mind when referencing locations for needed data files.

 Anything not found here could be alternatively located within these domains, however we like to keep the focus on the present.

 [GCW Zero Homepage](http://www.gcw-zero.com/downloads)